dinCloud Explains Hosted Virtual Desktop (HVD) & How It Works

 Hosted Virtual Desktop – HVD

 Unlike a conventional desktop PC, an HVD is hosted on a central server.
-This server may be located on premises or in the data center of a Cloud Service Provider (CSP) like dinCloud.
-The HVD will run on a conventional operating system like Microsoft Windows.
-The user can also install productivity applications on this virtual desktop.
+This server may either be located on premises or in the data center of a Cloud Service Provider (CSP) like dinCloud.
+The Hosted Virtualized Desktop (HVD) will run on a conventional operating system like Microsoft Windows.
+The user can also install productivity applications on this virtual desktop

 How HVD Differs from Desktop

-The user experience of an HVD and conventional desktop PC are exactly the same.
+The user experience of an HVD and conventional desktop PC is almost the same.
 The basic difference is in the way both operate or function.
 Each Hosted Virtual Desktop is created as a unique and separate machine on the central server where it is stored.

 How to Access Your HVD